Plastique812375255/C4Tuner/README.md

 Big thanks to everyone who has contributed along the journey!

-## Contact
+## C4Master Edition Extra

-Team Rotorflight can be contacted by email at rotorflightfc@gmail.com.
+For more newcomers to use that, i reproduce some user interface so that it can be more friendly.